Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Home energy customer, South Yorkshire

-• Clear comparison approach — tailored to your meter type and postcode
+• Whole-of-market comparison, tailored to your meter type and postcode

 • Switching shouldn’t interrupt supply (keep your meter topped up during the process)